 Q: Why is this project needed?

-A: While the I-71 and Polaris/Gemini interchange (exit 121) does not provide reliable, safe or efficient means of accessing the regional transportation network for a large portion Delaware County and the majority of its population.
+A: While the I-71 and Polaris/Gemini interchange (exit 121) does provide some access to I-71 for residents in southern Delaware County, the existing interchange is severely congested for several hours per day and does not provide reliable or efficient means of accessing the regional transportation network for a large portion Delaware County and the majority of its population.

-Q: How long has this project been planned?
+Q: How long has the Big Walnut Interchange been planned?

 A: An interchange in this vicinity was considered as early as 1987 in the Southern Delaware County Thoroughfare Plan, which contemplated an interchange north of the current location of the Polaris/Gemini interchange to serve Alum Creek State Park.
-The Polaris/Gemini interchange was eventually built south of the location shown in the throughfare plan.
+The Polaris/Gemini interchange was eventually built south of the location shown in the thoroughfare plan.

 In the late 1990’s, recognizing the massive amount of development that was being planned and built around Polaris, a second interchange for southern Delaware County was proposed farther north of Polaris, in the vicinity of Big Walnut Road.
 This was formalized with approval of the 2001 Delaware County Thoroughfare Plan, which shows the interchange at Big Walnut Road.

-A: A study was done in 2008-09 looking at the feasibility of building an interchange at Big Walnut Road.
+A: A study was done by Delaware County in 2006-09 looking at the feasibility of building an interchange at Big Walnut Road.
 That study concluded that the interchange would, indeed, serve a lot of traffic; however, the extra traffic using the interchange destined to/from Columbus would require an additional lane to be built on I-71 between Big Walnut Road and Gemini Place and/or I-270 so as not to degrade the traffic operation on I-71, which is an interstate freeway carrying over 80,000 vehicles each day between Ohio and Kentucky.